Pab89/Accessable/readme.md

 ### Step 2: Add The ServiceProvider

-Add the following lines to your service providers i Config/App.php and a CH facade
+Add the following lines to your service providers i Config/App.php and a CH facade You are here adding both the service provider for CustomHelper which Accessable is dependent on aswell as it's own You are also adding a facade for Customhelper

 ```
 "Milkwood\Accessable\AccesableServiceProvider",